-CAMP envisions students of various abilities and backgrounds using technology to improve their individual academic achievement as well to enhance their career opportunities and options.
-CAMP graduates will demonstrate industry-ready skills, attitudes, and behaviors that will enable them to enter the informational technology profession directly or to continue their post-secondary education.
+MAHST envisions students of various abilities and backgrounds using medical teachings and technology to improve their individual academic achievement as well to enhance their career opportunities and options.
+MAHST graduates will demonstrate industry-ready skills, attitudes, and behaviors that will enable them to enter the Medical profession directly or to continue their post-secondary education.

 ASB at Apple Valley High School has changed a great deal since 2004 when ASB expanded to encompass a classroom where the ASB students meet for class, business meetings, and projects.
-The office itself houses the Activities/Athletics’ Secretary, the ASB Bookkeeper, computer work stations for the ASB students, offices for the Activities/Athletics’ Director, and a student run store where spirit gear, yearbooks and snacks can be purchased.
+The office itself houses the Activities/Athletics’ Secretary, the ASB Bookkeeper, computer workstations for the ASB students, offices for the Activities/Athletics’ Director, and a student run store where spirit gear, yearbooks and snacks can be purchased.

 The Air Force Jr. Reserve Officer Training Corps (AFJROTC) was established in 2001 at AVHS.
 Its mission is to “Build Better Citizens for America”.
 This is accomplished through a curriculum which includes instruction in Leadership, Aerospace Science, and Physical Training, with programs emphasizing Community Service.
 Cadets are encouraged to work together to foster teamwork.
 The instructors are retired Air Force personnel.

-The agriculture program at Apple Valley High School consists of three pathways: Agriscience, Agriculture Engineering, and Floral Design.
-Pathway Course Offerings: Agriscience Animal Science 1 Animal Science 2 Veterinary Science Ag Business & Careers Plant & Soil Science Agriculture Biology Ag Engineering Intro to Ag Engineering Intermediate Ag Engineering Advanced Ag Engineering ROP Ag Welding/Fabrication
+The agriculture program at Apple Valley High School consists of two pathways: Agriscience, Agriculture Engineering Pathway Course Offerings: Agriscience Animal Science 1 Animal Science 2 Veterinary Science Ag Business & Careers Plant & Soil Science Agriculture Biology Ag Engineering Intro to Ag Engineering Intermediate Ag Engineering Advanced Ag Engineering ROP Ag Welding/Fabrication

 Bridge (K-16 Bridge To College)

 The Bridge Program is a comprehensive program containing standards-based, grade-appropriate curriculum that helps students from kindergarten to senior year discover choices in future education and careers.
 Further, for the student, it brings relevance to current grade specific subject matter.
-The culmination of the Bridge program occurs in the senior year when students work with a
+The culmination of the Bridge program occurs in the senior year.

 Career Technical Education (CTE)

 Apple Valley High School has an extensive CTE program.
 When combined with ROP courses, the quantity and variety of offerings at AVHS surpasses those of any other school in the area.
 There are multiple courses in each of the following categories: AFROTC, Agriculture (FFA), Athletic Training, Automotive Technology, Baking, Construction, Computer Science, Graphic Design, Medical, Multimedia, Precision Machining, Restaurant Occupations, Web Page, and Welding.

 The Divert team was created in 2005 to aid Campus security and Administrators when rumors of school “unrest” arise.
 Members of this team use increased visibility to prevent any possible altercation or unrest on campus that may disrupt a safe learning environment.
 Members of DIVERT are assigned stations around campus and use mobile phones aid the staff in locations of each other and possible situations.

 The Drama Department at AVHS meets or exceeds theatre programs in most comprehensive high schools.
-The curriculum includes both Drama I and Advanced Drama classes, all of which satisfy F Requirement of the UC/CSU A-G Requirements.
+The curriculum includes both Drama I, Advanced Drama classes, and Theatre Production classes, all of which satisfy F Requirement of the UC/CSU A-G Requirements.
 In the Theatre Production class you get to try out lighting, sound, costuming, makeup, and stage management.
 The program produces two major productions per year supported by the Sundevil Actors’ Guild.
-Every other year a musical

 School Leadership Team (SLT)